-- 3. National Green Belt policy requirements relating to the extension or replacement of existing buildings will be interpreted as follows: - Extensions to existing buildings: In general, proposals to extend the original building by more than one third (by volume) either individually or cumulatively with other extensions are considered 'disproportionate' and therefore inappropriate in Green Belt - Replacement buildings: Replacement buildings that are more than 15% larger (by volume) of the existing building(s) are considered inappropriate in Green Belt
+3. National Green Belt policy requirements relating to the extension or replacement of existing buildings will be interpreted as follows:

+- a.
+In general, proposals to extend the original building by more than one third (by volume) either individually or cumulatively with other extensions are considered 'disproportionate' and therefore inappropriate in Green Belt; and - b.
+Replacement buildings that are more than 15% larger (by volume) of the existing building(s) are considered inappropriate in Green Belt.

 - Policy MN8 Safeguarded land

-- Policy HC4 House Extensions and Alterations and conversions to Houses in Multiple Occupation and Flats
+- Policy HC4 House Extensions, Houses in Multiple Occupation and Flats

 - Policy NH7 Rural Landscape Character

-- 6.68 The Green Belt boundaries identified on the Policy Map will only be altered through the preparation or review of a future Local Plan. - 6.69 Development proposals in Green Belt are subject to the requirements of national planning policy.
-Whilst the construction of new buildings, some changes of use, and other development is generally regarded as inappropriate in Green Belt, paragraphs 89 and 90 of the National Planning Policy Framework sets out a number of exceptions to this, as follows: - "89.
+- 6.75 The Green Belt boundaries identified on the Policies Map will only be altered through the review of the Local Plan. - 6.76 Development proposals in the Green Belt are subject to the requirements of national planning policy.
+Whilst the construction of new buildings, some changes of use, and other development is generally regarded as inappropriate in the Green Belt, paragraphs 89 and 90 of the National Planning Policy Framework sets out a number of exceptions to this, as follows: - "89.
 A local planning authority should regard the construction of new buildings as inappropriate in Green Belt.
-Exceptions to this are: - buildings for agriculture and forestry; - provision of appropriate facilities for outdoor sport, outdoor recreation and for cemeteries, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it: - the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building; - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; - limited infilling in villages, and limited affordable housing for local community needs under policies set out in the Local Plan; or

-• limited infilling or the partial or complete redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development.
+Exceptions to this are: - buildings for agriculture and forestry; - provision of appropriate facilities for outdoor sport, outdoor recreation and for cemeteries, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it; - the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building; - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; - limited infilling in villages, and limited affordable housing for local community needs under policies set out in the Local Plan; or - limited infilling or the partial or complete redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development.